KingLogar/Project1/README.md

 24. 2006: Twitter Launches
 a.
 Founder of Twitter, Jack Dorsey sends out the first twit on March 21, 2006
 25. 2011: Number of Internet users reaches 2 billion
+26. 2012: Ecommerce sales reach $1 trillion worldwide
+27. 2013: The majority of American Adults use online banking.